-The bill S. 154 aims to amend Section 44-81-40 of the South Carolina Code of Laws, which pertains to the rights of residents in long-term care facilities.
-A significant addition to the existing law is the provision that allows each resident to designate one individual who is permitted to visit them during times when access to the facility is restricted due to a declared state of emergency, such as a disaster or public health crisis.
-This designated person must be allowed regular visits, and residents have the option to change their designated visitor once per calendar year.
+The bill S. 154 aims to amend Section 44-81-40 of the South Carolina Code of Laws, which outlines the rights of residents in long-term care facilities.
+A significant addition to this section is the provision that allows each resident to designate one individual who is permitted to visit them during times when access to the facility is restricted due to a declared state of emergency, such as a disaster or public health crisis.
+This designated visitor must be allowed regular access to the resident under these circumstances, and residents have the option to change their designated visitor once per calendar year.

-In addition to this new provision, the bill maintains the existing rights of residents, which include the right to choose their attending physician, participate in care planning, and be free from abuse and restraints.
-The bill emphasizes the importance of communication and privacy for residents, ensuring they can associate with family and friends without unreasonable restrictions.
-Overall, the bill seeks to enhance the rights and well-being of residents in long-term care facilities, particularly during emergencies.
+In addition to this new provision, the bill maintains existing rights for residents, including the right to choose their physician, participate in care planning, and be informed about changes in their treatment.
+The bill emphasizes the importance of residents' dignity, privacy, and the ability to manage their personal finances, while also ensuring that they are free from abuse and have secure storage for their personal belongings.
+Overall, the bill seeks to enhance the rights and protections of residents in long-term care facilities, particularly in emergency situations.

 Latest Version: 44-81-40